hyosung11/Launch-School/Courses/journal.md

 12:13 Gosh, sometimes there are simple solutions if you know the right methods to use.
 E.g.,

 `return string === string.split('').reverse().join('')`

+17:39 Working on more small problems.
+They iterate off of each other.